EmuDeck/emudeck.github.io/docs/emulators/steamos/xemu.md

 * ROM location: `Emulation/roms/xbox`
 * BIOS location: `Emulation/bios`
     * **Do not** create any additional folders in this folder for Xbox BIOS
+* Required BIOS:
+    * MCPX Boot ROM Image: `mcpx_1.0.bin`
+    * Flash ROM Image:  `Complex_4627v1.03.bin`
+    * These are EmuDeck's pre-configured file names, you must name the files exactly as written above.
+If you choose to provide a different Flash ROM Image, you can either rename the file or open Xemu and change the settings to point to the file directly.
 * Storage location: `Emulation/storage/xemu`
     * Contains the following files (included with EmuDeck):
         * `eeprom.bin`